-- No late assignments will be accepted, no matter what

-- Demo in lab, Sakai turn in due Saturday after demo (except for assign 6)

-- ° Three sections:

-- · Setup section

-- Get started with tools used

-- · Textbook section

-- Helps you keep up with material for exams

-- Lab section

-- Hands-on design experience

-- ° Dos and Donts

-- While studying together in groups is encouraged to foster discussion and learning, all work submitted must be your own

-- Not your neighbors, partners, past years' students, from the web, etc. not even with citation

-- · Plagiarism will result in an F in the course!
+- No late assignments/homework will be accepted, no matter what - Homeworks and labs will essentially alternate - ° Demo assignments in lab, turn in report via Sakai - · Two sections: - Setup section: Get started with tools used - Lab section: Hands-on design experience - Homework questions - Helps you keep up with material for exams, reinforces concepts - · You must use the revised 4th edition, the green one - Oos and Donts - While studying together in groups is encouraged to foster discussion and learning, all work submitted must be your own - Not your neighbors, partners, past years' students, from the web, etc. not even with citation - Plagiarism will result in an F in the course!